IshanRanade/RealTimeFluids/README.md

 3. Launch ray cast kernel for each pixel
 4. Check hierarchy for possible water particle collisions
 5. Compute ray-sphere intersections for those particles
-6. Use depth and normals to color the closest intersection
-7. Fill a pbo to display with OpenGL

 ##### Shading

-1. Ray trace kernel for each pixel
-4. Check hierarchy for possible water particle collisions
-5. Compute ray-sphere intersections for those particles
-6. Use depth and normals to color the result
+1. Use depth and normals to color the closest intersection
-7. Fill a pbo to display with OpenGL
+2. Fill a pbo to display with OpenGL

 ![Raycast Demo](img/raycast2.gif)